U.S. Scholar Program

 Recipients of a Fulbright Scholar award are eligible to apply for another award two years after the date of completion of the previous award.
 Preference will be given to applicants who have not previously received a Scholar award.

+U.S. Scholar awards are available for professionals from all disciplines.
 Professionals can also apply for the U.S.-Korea International Education Administrators Program, or a number of specialist programs, including the Global Scholar Award, the Distinguished Award in Teaching, and the Senior Specialist Program.

 No, awards cannot be deferred to a subsequent program/academic year.